 They typically weigh in the 100-pound range, and they’re incredibly smart and equally stubborn.
 As a result, inexperienced owners would likely have their hands full with this breed, and they do best in homes with other dogs present.

-Or, if you don’t want to go with one of the dog breeds shown here, you could always just paint a Golden Retriever black-and-tan (don’t do this).
+Or, if you don’t want to go with one of the dog breeds shown here, you could always just paint a Golden Retriever black and tan (don’t actually do this).